ZakeriaHirsi/ZakeriaHirsi/README.md

 <br/>
 🔭 Currently working on a personal website where I plan to showcase my portofolio, photography and other random stuff that comes to mind.
 <br/>
 🌱 Developing a personal investment manager to manage balances, pensions, investments.
-Using it as an opportunity to learn Rust and Angular.
+Using it as an opportunity to learn Go and AWS.
 <br/>
 <h3>🛠 Tech Stack</h3>